plotozhu/drizzle-react-components/README.md

 # drizzle-react-components
-A set of useful components for common UI elements.
+forked from truffle: A set of useful components for common UI elements.
+Add customable render .

 ## Components